 We believe that these matters can be easily addressed.
-We are making four recommendations to DOT's Chief Financial Officer targeted to specific changes needed.
-Also, we are recommending that the DOT Inspector General work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.
+We are making three recommendations to Education's Chief Financial Officer targeted to specific changes needed.
+Also, we are recommending that the Education Inspector General, with the contracted independent public accountant, work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.

-In commenting on a draft of this report, the offices of DOT's Chief Financial Officer and Inspector General, in separate letters, stated that they will work to address the conditions noted in our report.
+In commenting on a draft of this report, Education's Chief Financial Officer stated that his office will make every effort to take the appropriate action in response to our report.
+Education's Inspector General concurred with our recommendation.